qeeqbox/authorization-bypass/README.md

 - A user could directly access the page at `https://qeeqbox.com/admin` if the server fails to enforce authorization.

 ## Impact of Authorization Bypass
-Successful Authorization Bypass attacks can lead to the following consequences:
+Successful Authorization Bypass attacks can enable an attacker to:
 - Unauthorized access to sensitive data
 - Compromise of user accounts
 - Privilege escalation